United States Justice Department investigation into attempts to overturn the 2020 presidential election: Criminal referrals

 The lawyer John Eastman was also referred for two of those same charges: obstruction of an official proceeding and conspiracy to defraud the United States.
 On December 28, 2022, former U.S. Attorney Barbara McQuade said that, for those two charges, prosecutors must show that the perpetrators had "corrupt intent" and "knowledge of fraud" respectively.
 She suggested that prosecutors could cite Trump's expressed interest in blanket pardons as evidence that he was aware of his own guilt.

 On December 29, 2022, John Dean, former White House counsel for Richard Nixon, said: "I think an overwhelming case — proof beyond a reasonable doubt — is out there against Trump."

 In deciding whom to charge and what witnesses to call, DOJ will have to anticipate how they would argue or testify in court, which may not be clear from the committee's work alone.
 For example, during the committee's nine public hearings, witnesses were examined but not cross-examined, meaning the public did not hear lines of questioning that lawyers for the accused would be likely to make.

+In April 2023, an appellate court said that the crime of obstruction does not have to involve document tampering.
+This reversed the decision of a U.S. district judge one year earlier.